Backloggery on Twitter: [Link]

 -Difficulty is set to normal

--Starting lives set to a minimum of 3 (if possible)
+-Starting lives set to a max of 5 (if possible)

 -Extra life score threshold set to lowest